UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 We’d like to have a designer on board to help us create some original art for each episode of our podcast!

+### Event: Remote UX Challenge

+**Looking for:** Lead and organizers \
+**Contact:** Keri, Seiko, or Kaisen

+The Remote UX Challenge (RUXC) is a virtual Design Jam / Hackathon and one of our most popular and high-impact events.
+We are open to however you want to run it - in the past it has been done as a week-long challenge or over the course of a weekend.
+We will help you form your organizing team and can let you know what has been done previously.

+We hear most of the work is setting it up but then during the event it's smooth sailing for the organizers (less so for the participants 😉), and then you can say you've run your own hackathon!
+We should also be able to set you up with Adobe prizes (based on sponsor approval).

 ## Next Steps

 **Did you find an interesting team / project to join?** \